CMSgov/beneficiary-fhir-data/rfcs/0000-monorepo.md

   but `git blame` does.
 Adding the `--follow` flag to `git log`, e.g. `git log --follow <somefile>` solves this.

+In addition to the migration and refactoring contained in the script, a number of additional reorganization/refactoring items will be attempted manually as part of the overall migration process.
+A working list of ideas for these items is contained in comments at the bottom of the script.
+In a number of cases, our code is split up across more modules than necessary, which just makes things harder to do than necessary.
+These tasks need to be performed manually as there aren't great command line options for many of the steps, e.g. changing a Maven project's `groupId`, `artifactId`, etc.
+To some extent, these changes will be limited to those that can be completed within a reasonable time as the project will be in a pseudo code freeze for the duration of the process.

 One drawback to this approach is that it can only migrate the `master` branch of each original repository;
   non-`master` branches, such as those for unmerged pull requests, will not be moved automatically.
 Any pull requests that can be merged prior to the move, should be.